How to write a mechanical engineer cover letter?

 The cover letter's body focuses on the job position you are applying for and how your skills and qualifications align with what they seek.
 The body section of the engineering cover letter includes-

-- First Paragraph: The first paragraph of your cover letter focuses on your interest in the job position you are applying for and your qualifications and interests that demonstrate your suitability for the role.
+- First Paragraph: The first paragraph of the cover letter focuses on your interest in the job position you are applying for and your qualifications and interests that demonstrate your suitability for the role.

 - Third Paragraph: In your third paragraph, pepper in some details that reflect that you have done your research.
 Mention why you consider the organization to be your most valued employer.

-- Fourth Paragraph: End your paragraph with a call-to-action.
+- Fourth Paragraph: End your paragraph with a call to action.
 Request the hiring manager politely to discuss your suitability for the position in call or in person.